dwave-examples/rna-folding/README.md

 certain pairs that are drawn together to form hydrogen bonds.
 A sequence of several bonds in a row is called a stem, and a stem provides sufficient force to keep the molecule folded together.
-In nature, an RNA molecule will form some stems while avoiding others in a manner that  minimizes the free energy of the system.
+RNA molecules naturally form some stems while avoiding others in a manner that  minimizes the free energy of the system.

 This demo program takes an RNA sequence and applies a quadratic model in pursuit of the optimal stem configuration.